proftsec/proftsec-site/content/projects/foundational-skills/fundamentals-of-linux/lab.md

 draft: false
 ---

-# Fundamentals of Linux Lab
+# FSC-1: Fundamentals of Linux

 ## Setting Up Your Linux Environment
 Follow these steps to set up your Debian system: